Clinics & Services

 Teddington Memorial Hospital

 We make full use of Teddington Memorial Hospital, which has excellent outpatient physiotherapy and X-ray facilities as well as a minor injuries unit and fifty two GP beds.
-Teddington Memorial Hospital also houses a Walk-In Centre (08:00 - 22:00).
+Teddington Memorial Hospital also houses an Urgent care centre (08:00 - 20:00).

 Sexual health services are changing

 From 1 October 2017 sexual health clinics in Wandsworth and Richmond will be moving to new locations.
 The services offer contraception, STI testing, treatment and advice for all ages.

 There are details of all the new clinics at www.clch.nhs.uk/swlsexhealth.
 The new service will be open 6 days a week with evening clinics in Merton, Richmond and Wandsworth and Saturday morning clinics available from Balham Health Centre in Wandsworth.

 The new service will run HIV testing and HIV post sexual exposure treatment (PEP).
 However, specialist services for patients living with HIV remain provided by local hospitals.